wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 ### Simulating MSHR

-Miss Status Handling Register (MSHRs) buffer the status of outstanding cache misses, if a cache request cannot be processed on the current level, which results in sending a request to the parent level.
+Miss Status Handling Register (MSHRs) buffer the status of outstanding cache accesses, no matter whether the access is a cache hit or miss.
 There are only a limited number of MSHRs on real hardware, which may incur resource hazards when multiple requests are processed in parallel.
 If MSHRs become the bottleneck, entries in the load/store queue will be stalled until a MSHR is released. zSim models MSHR and the stall effect by postponing the execution of MSHR acquisition events, as we will see below.

-The `MissStartEvent` and `MissWriteBackEvent` collaboratively simulate MSHR using a member variable of `class TimingCache`, `activeMisses`.
-When the `MissStartEvent` is simulated, we first check whether `activeMisses` equals `numMSHRs`, another member variable of `class TimingCache` which is initialized from option `mshrs` in the configuration file.
+`HitEvent`, `MissStartEvent` and `MissWriteBackEvent` collaboratively simulate MSHR using a member variable of `class TimingCache`, `activeMisses`.
+When a `MissStartEvent` or `HitEvent` is simulated, we first check whether `activeMisses` equals `numMSHRs`, another member variable of `class TimingCache` which is initialized from option `mshrs` in the configuration file.
 If true, the miss start event cannot be simulated at the current cycle, in which case we simply call `hold()` to change the state of the event to `EV_HELD` (recall that states are only used for assertion), and then insert it into `pendingQueue`.
 The